arduino/docs-content/content/arduino-cloud/06.features/09.advanced-chart/advanced-chart.md

 title: Multiple Variable Chart Widget
 description: Learn how to use the advanced chart widget, which allows you to track several variables in real time or during a specific time period.
 author: Karl Söderby
-tags: [IoT Cloud, Charts, Data Plotting]
+tags: [Arduino Cloud, Charts, Data Plotting]
 ---

-The **advanced chart widget** is used to display data from several IoT Cloud variables in a single chart.
+The **advanced chart widget** is used to display data from several Arduino Cloud variables in a single chart.
 You can track the data in both real time, select from a specific time period while selecting the variables you want to display.

 ![The advanced chart widget.](assets/advanced-chart.gif)